PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 SmartRedis is used primarily for exchanging tensors, model weights, metrics, and predictions between solver, producer, consumer, and monitoring processes.
 Model execution is performed by external Python/JAX worker processes rather than by RedisAI inside the database.
 ONNX tooling may still be installed for optional export or offline conversion workflows, but RedisAI, ONNXRuntime, PyTorch, and TensorFlow backends are not built in the default workflow.

 Instead of Conda/pip environments directly on the parallel filesystem, we use **Tykky** to package the whole Python stack into a single-file container image, avoiding Lustre metadata slowdowns from thousands of small file imports.

+The SmartSim stack lives in its own subtree — `Python/PythonSmartSim/` — sitting alongside a sibling `Python/PythonML/` stack (documented separately), so the two never share `requirements.in`, `envs/`, or update scripts. **Do not merge these environments** — mixing them risks NumPy/protobuf conflicts between the SmartSim-pinned stack and the newer unconstrained ML stack.

 Roihu needs **two separate Tykky environments**: